Most recently updated on December 28, 2023

 Free speech is also a big issue here.
 In 2008, a judge dismissed charges against a nude bicyclist, citing First Amendment rights.
 There is also a nude bicyclist event every year, although this year’s scheduled April ride was cancelled due to COVID-19 pandemic concerns.
 That free speech has slipped over into the adult entertainment world.
 Portland has more strip clubs per capita than any other U.S. city, including Miami and even Las Vegas.

 The liberal political bent here has apparently taken a toll on local residents.

-A poll released this past week revealed that people who live in Portland plan to visit the downtown area less often due to homelessness and the Defund the Police protests that have been held the past year.
+A poll released in May 2021 revealed that people who live in Portland plan to visit the downtown area less often due to homelessness and the Defund the Police protests that have been held the past year.
 In the survey commissioned by The Oregonian newspaper, those questioned used words such as “dirty,” “riots” and “unsafe” to describe the city’s core.
 The newspaper reported that the downtown area is now rife with homeless tents, smashed windows, graffiti and boarded-up business, despite the fact that the anti-police demonstrations that raked the city last year have mostly faded.
 There are smaller groups that still hold protests and vandalize buildings.

 Nonetheless, technology companies have been moving into Portland since before World War Two.
 One of the first was the U.S. Forest Service Radio Lab established in the 1930s.
 In the 1950s, Tektronix set up camp in the Portland area.
 In 1963, the Oregon Graduate Center was formed to create a hub for education, research and development.
 In 1976, Intel set up a facility in the region.
 By 2006, more than 1,500 tech firms were located in the Portland area, earning the region the nickname of Silicon Forest.
 In recent years, some companies have been migrating to Portland from the San Francisco Bay Area.